github/developer.github.com/content/changes/2015-04-20-removing-authorizations-token-final.md

 ---
 kind: change
-title: The updated Authorization API is official
+title: The updated Authorizations API is official
 created_at: 2015-04-20
 author_name: ptoomey3
 ---